eluv-io/elv-ramdoc/README.md

  * Updated [bootstrap](https://getbootstrap.com/) to version 5.1.3
  * Enhanced filtering to also show/hide the detailed entries, not just the table of contents rows
  * Removed 'Open in REPL' / 'Run it here' links, as well as some tag sections we did not need (e.g.`aka`)
- * Made name and GitHub links dynamic by retrieving info from package.json
+ * Made project name and GitHub links dynamic by retrieving info from package.json
+ * Added Eluvio logo (linking to https://eluv.io) and favicon

 ## Install